yifanye2015/pyroms/README.md

 The [ROMS tutorial](https://www.youtube.com/playlist?list=PLBPoOsxO35OpUFOMoDUUcxf_XKXo-ugKY) on YouTube by Yusri Yusup (without which this project would not be possible) provides a step-by-step demonstration to get Pyroms and ROMS running.

 ## Prerequisites
-Pyroms must be installed on a Linux machine; Ubuntu and WSL are recommmended.
+Pyroms must be installed on a Linux machine (does not work on MacOS); Ubuntu and WSL are recommmended.
 This version requires [Anaconda](https://www.anaconda.com/) to be installed.
 The workflow also uses GridBuilder, which is a Windows application that can be downloaded [here](https://austides.com/downloads/).

 ## Installation (untested)
 To clone a copy of the source and install the pyroms packages, you can use the following commands